pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: MediaBoxSize

-      Contains the width and height of the page's */MediaBox* for a PDF, otherwise the bottom-right coordinates of :attr:`Page.rect`.
+      Contains the width and height of the page's :attr:`Page.MediaBox` for a PDF, otherwise the bottom-right coordinates of :attr:`Page.rect`.

       :type: :ref:`Point`

    .. attribute:: MediaBox

-      The page's */MediaBox* for a PDF, otherwise :attr:`Page.rect`.
+      The page's :data:`MediaBox` for a PDF, otherwise :attr:`Page.rect`.

       :type: :ref:`Rect`

       .. note:: For most PDF documents and for all other types, *page.rect == page.CropBox == page.MediaBox* is true.
-However, for some PDFs the visible page is a true subset of */MediaBox*.
+However, for some PDFs the visible page is a true subset of :data:`MediaBox`.
 Also, if the page is rotated, its ``Page.rect`` may not equal ``Page.CropBox``.
 In these cases the above attributes help to correctly locate page elements.

    .. attribute:: firstLink